This site requires a more recent version of Adobe Flash Player to function properly.

 North American Mines

-- Barrick's North American Gold EBITDA Margin: Barrick's margins from its North American operations increased from 30% in 2008 to 67% in 2011 as the sharp rise in gold prices offset significantly higher cost of sales.
-We expect margins to decline to below 65% by the end of the Trefis forecast period.
+- Barrick's North American Gold EBITDA Margin: Barrick's margins from its North American operations increased from 30% in 2008 to 64% in 2012 as the sharp rise in gold prices offset significantly higher cost of sales.
+We expect margins to rise to 67% by the end of the Trefis forecast period.
 However, if gold demand remains strong and the company is able to cap its production costs, the North American margins could increase to 70% by the end of the Trefis forecast period.
-This would represent an upside of nearly 5% to the Trefis price estimate.
-Should energy and labor costs continue to increase without a corresponding increase in gold prices, margins could fall to 60% by the end of our forecast period, resulting in a downside of 5% to the Trefis price estimate.
+This would represent an upside of nearly 10% to the Trefis price estimate.
+Should energy and labor costs continue to increase without a corresponding increase in gold prices, margins could fall to 60% by the end of our forecast period, resulting in a downside of 10% to the Trefis price estimate.

 Barrick Gold Corporation (NYSE:ABX) is the world's largest pure gold mining company and is headquartered in Toronto.
 The firm operates primarily in four regions - North America, South America, Australia Pacific and Africa.
 All four regions produce gold, and copper is produced from the South American mines.
 New mining and exploration projects in Papua New Guinea, the U.S., Canada, Australia, Peru, Chile, Russia, South Africa, Argentina and Tanzania are being undertaken by the company to expand its production.